rugved-23/GTA-VI/README.md

-This is the UI for the Game , GTA-VI
+This is the FrontEnd part of the game GTA-VI